-- 24. Finish line should be 90 degrees to the course from the last mark.
-Recommendation is half length of the start line, but a minimum of 6 boat lengths.
-If the course has been shortened, the finish line must be established so that the boats will pass the finish mark on same side as they would have rounded the mark had the race not be shortened.
-This mark forms one end of the finish line, the orange flag on the RC boat the other.
-The RC boat should display a blue flag or shape when on- station at the finish line. - 25.
+- 24. The finish line should be 90 degrees to the course from the last mark.
+The recommendation is half the length of the start line, but a minimum of 6 boat lengths.
+If the course has been shortened, the finish line must be established so that the boats will pass the finish mark on the same side as they would have rounded the mark had the race not been shortened.
+This mark forms one end of the finish line, the blue flag on the RC boat the other.
+The RC boat should display a blue flag or shape when on-station at the finish line. - 25.
 A boat finishes when any part of the hull position crosses the line. - 26.
-Please fill out Race Record Form that is provided with the RC materials.
+Please fill out the Race Record Form that is provided with the RC materials.
 Record each fleets start time and the finish time of each boat down to the second. (not the elapsed time).